Zachariah (film): Reception

 Don Johnson later said in a 2014 interview with The A.V.
-Club, "I was sort of the Govinda character."
+Club, "they kind of loosely built it around the story of Siddhartha, and I was sort of the Govinda character."

 Roger Greenspun of The New York Times wrote in a review of the film "It is, at least in my experience, the first movie to parody the Western with the apparent intention of propagandizing homosexual love.
 I am aware that male relationships are a stock in trade of most Westerns and that, in Andy Warhol's brilliant 'Lonesome Cowboys,' there has already been a homosexual parody."

 The film recorded a loss of $1,435,000.

+Collider lists it as one of the 10 Best Acid Westerns, amongst Alejandro Jodorowsky's 'El Topo', Peter Fonda's 'The Hired Hand,' and Dennis Hopper's 'The Last Movie.'

 Home media

 Zachariah was released to DVD by MGM Home Video on August 24, 2004, as a Region 1 widescreen DVD, and released to Blu-ray by Kino Lorber on February 5, 2019.